Last updated on October 12th, 2021 at 11:40 pm

 How do I get started with Brightside?

-In order to figure out what will work best for you, either medication or therapy or both, Brightside has you go through a 3-step process.
+To figure out what will work best for you — medication, therapy, or both — Brightside requires a 3-step process.

 Step 1: Take a Free Assessment

 Your first step is to complete a free 26-question assessment to help Brightside physicians better understand your symptoms and provide them with the information they’ll need to thoroughly evaluate your situation.
 They’ll ask you questions about how often you are experiencing symptoms like fatigue, difficulty motivating, and more.
 While this is a clinically-validated assessment, it’s also a very easy and simple question flow – you don’t have to worry or get stressed about starting it.
 They clearly understand how anxiety and depression can make someone feel overwhelmed, and have created a flow that is not at all intimidating.

 Step 2: Connect with your Brightside care team

 Next you’ll get matched with an expert doctor for a comprehensive video consultation where you’ll share how you’re feeling, then decide on the best next steps — together.
 In this consultation you and your Doctor will review your situation, discuss your care plan, and answer any questions you may have.
 If you choose therapy, you’ll be matched with a licensed therapist who will listen, understand your needs, and provide supportive guidance to help you build skills and feel better.

 If the doctor chooses to prescribe, your medication will be delivered to your door (approximately 4-5 business days after your consultation) and refills authorized by your physician will arrive monthly.
 If you choose therapy you’ll have access to unlimited messaging and interactive skill-building lessons.

 Finally, you will begin your treatment and hopefully start to make progress.
 You will have the opportunity to report back to your doctor on what’s working and what’s not so that they can adjust your medication and therapy as necessary.